XunpengYi/Text-IF/README.md

 EMS Dataset: Enhanced Multi-Spectral Various Scenarios for Degradation-Aware Image Fusion

 Recently, researchers have actively carried out research on enhanced image fusion involving degradation perception.
 We construct a fusion dataset benchmark with multiple degradation types on exist dataset, which implicates multiple explicit degradations on the sources images.

-We are now applied for the licence.
-The link of the full dataset (EMS-Full) will be available in June expectedly.
+The dataset is now available in [here](https://github.com/XunpengYi/EMS).
+Thanks to the MFNet, RoadScene/FLIR_aligned, LLVIP contributors.

 You can also refer to [MFNet](https://www.mi.t.utokyo.ac.jp/static/projects/mil_multispectral/), [RoadScene](https://github.com/hanna-xu/RoadScene)/[FLIR_aligned](https://adas-dataset-v2.flirconservator.com/#downloadguide), [LLVIP](https://github.com/bupt-ai-cz/LLVIP) to prepare your data.
 You should list your dataset as followed rule:
 ```bash